senbox-org/s3tbx/README.md

 Building S3TBX from the source
 ------------------------------

+The following gives a brief introduction how to build the S3TBX.
+More information can be found in the [Developer Guide](https://senbox.atlassian.net/wiki/display/SNAP/Developer+Guide).

 Download and install the required build tools

 * Install Java 8 JDK and set JAVA_HOME accordingly.
 A distribution of OpenJDK is suggested.